beniroquai/Open-Oxygen-Flowsensor/README.md

 </p>

 *WARNING:* The OPAMP has a high-pass filter created by a capacitor + resistor.
 We need to remove this to let the low-frequency signal from the Oxygen Sensor pass through.

+In order to make the device independent from external energy sources, we incorporate a USB-battery/powersupply.
+We rely on a widely available form factor, where the brand/name of the device can largely vary.

 # CAD Files